orbook/orbook.github.io/index.md

 @def title = "Intro to Open"
 @def tags = ["syntax", "code"]

-# Introduction to the Open Research Book!!!
+# Introduction to the Open Research Book

 \tableofcontents <!-- you can use \toc as well -->